Jobim is Alive and Well in Barcelona

 “The first was ‘The Waters of March,’” he recalls, “which Alba Armengou and Rita Payes sing, and ‘Wave’ (instrumental played by Max Salgado on the French horn).
-Joel Frahm played tenor sax on both, as a special guest, and we recorded them [in 2015]at the Palau de la Musica” [“The Waters of March” appears on the SAJB album Jazzing 6, vol. 1, and “Wave” on Jazzing 6, vol. 2].
-But before we had already recorded some bossa novas in other contexts.”
+Joel Frahm played tenor sax on both, as a special guest, and we recorded them in 2015 at the Palau de la Musica [“The Waters of March” appears on the SAJB album Jazzing 6, vol. 1, and “Wave” on Jazzing 6, vol. 2].
+But before, we had already recorded some bossa novas in other contexts.”

 “The Waters of March,” arguably Jobim’s masterpiece, was written in 1972 (he wrote the music and both the Portuguese and English lyrics himself).
 As performed by Alba and Rita, they adhere to the Portuguese version recorded by Jobim and singer Elis Regina in ‘74.
-Joel Frahm confesses to being deeply moved witnessing the girls’ duet in rehearsal (quite evident in the rehearsal video), as well as their later performance onstage: “I can’t tell you how proud I am of having been asked to play with Joan and all of his marvelous young musicians.
+Joel Frahm confesses to being deeply moved witnessing the girls’ duet in rehearsal (quite evident in the rehearsal video posted on YouTube), as well as their later performance onstage: “I can’t tell you how proud I am of having been asked to play with Joan and all of his marvelous young musicians.
 This particular performance brings tears to my eyes every single time I’ve heard it.
 The attention to detail paid by the band and vocalists is second to none.
 The joy and emotion in tandem with the hard work they’ve put in makes them an ensemble like no other I’ve encountered.
 Bravo to Joan and all of the musicians that have gone through this band.”

 Violinist/saxophonist Elia Bastida, who has sung on nearly a dozen Brazilian songs with the band, says, “I love singing ‘bossa nova’ and Brazilian music…I didn’t know Jobim before I was with the SAJB, because until then I played only classical music.
 When I heard this kind of music, I loved it because it’s very cheerful.
 Although it talks about sad things, it has a component that is different from other kinds of music.”
 The first Brazilian song she recorded as a solo singer with the SAJB was “Baiao de Quatro Toques,” which she has sung “in a thousand concerts” and still loves it.
 “I spend many hours listening to the music of Jobim, Joao Gilberto, Elis Regina, Maria Behtana, Rosa Passos…” She has even co-written a song with Joan Chamorro, “Uma Estrela,” for which she wrote the lyrics in Portuguese.
 “Singing this kind of music for me is very special.
 The ‘sotaque’ (Brazilian accent) and this language is very lovely to sing, and for me it’s very easy to feel identified with.
-One of my musical dreams is is to be able to go and play music in Brazil.”
+One of my musical dreams is to be able to go and play music in Brazil.”

 Trombonist Rita Payes also holds a special place in her heart for bossa nova.
 “Singing in Portuguese for me is like, more ‘near’ [intimate] to me than singing in English.
 It’s simply that I love this music.
 I love listening to Joao Gilberto, Chico Barque…I love that sound, I love the sound of the language, too.
 It has a big connection with jazz and the harmonies…It’s beautiful because you can learn both at the same time — you can learn a jazz tune, and the next day you can learn a bossa nova tune, and its kind of the same.”